Overview¶

 |

 Whether to save raw text files.
-Text files use "#" as separator between problem and solution, with nested structures joined by separators. |
+Text files use "#" as separator between problem and answer, with nested structures joined by separators. |

 True